The Ultimate Career Change FAQ

 What’s the best way to plan my career if I feel stuck or unsure?

-The real move is bottom-up: defining who are you at your best, what’s most important, and what you truly want—and then finding the options that align with that.
+The real move is bottom-up: defining who are you at your best, what’s most important, and what you truly want—and then planning the next steps in your career path in alignment with that.

 Read more: 6 Ways to Explore Career Options Without Boxing Yourself In